 Fuel Economy

-Today’s boat engines are a lot more efficient in terms of fuel consumption.
-With climate change becoming a major threat, companies are moving towards even better engines that produce less carbon footprint.
-This essentially requires less fuel usage.
+Today’s boat engines are much more efficient in fuel consumption.
+With climate change becoming a significant threat, companies are moving towards even better engines that produce less carbon footprint.

-Fuel economy is very subjective and may vary by the particular motor model, whether it’s inboard or outboard.
-Generally, the older the motor is, the higher its fuel consumption gets.
-Also, If there is a lot of weight on board, it will consume more fuel.
+Generally, the older the motor, the higher its fuel consumption.
+Also, if a lot of weight is on board, it will consume more fuel.

 -